IMSS-PhotonFactory/STARS-SysloggerPlus/README.md

 dotnet SysloggerPlus.dll

-config.xml, transfernodelist.txt and ignorenodelist.txt will be created at the first boot time.
+config.xml, transfernodelist.txt and ignorewordlist.txt will be created at the first boot time.

 # config.xml